August 22, 2020|

 Acknowledgements:

-Many thanks to Gordon Meadows of The Lower House for showing me round and sharing information on the property and to all the residents of Upper House Court for inviting me in to see The Upper House and grounds and sharing their information on the property.
+Many thanks to Gordon Meadow of The Lower House for showing me round and sharing information on the property and to all the residents of Upper House Court for inviting me in to see The Upper House and grounds and sharing their information on the property.
 This is work in progress and I would welcome corrections and additions.

 Geoff Phillpotts